Mongolian Green Party: Founding and early history (1988–90)

 Prior to the 1990 democratic revolution, members of the Mongolian Nature Conservation Federation formed the "Green Way" club in 1988 and the "Mongolian Greens' Movement" in 1989.
 Both organizations fought for democratic reform and contributed to the foundation of the Mongolian Democratic Union.

 On 9 March 1990, the two organizations founded the Mongolian Green Party, the year Mongolia became a multi-party democracy.
 It was registered by the Supreme Court, becoming the first green party to be founded in Asia.
-Its first chairman was Davaagiin Basandorj and the party had 3000 members and 12000 supporters in 1990.
+Its first chairman was Davaagiin Basandorj and the party had 3,000 members and 12,000 supporters in 1990.
+Mongolia's first free and fair elections were held in 1990.
+The MGP received 1.23% of the total party vote, but won no seats in the People's Great Khural or the State Little Khural.